-- A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.
+- Several different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.
 All such acts of sexual violence are forms of sexual harassment covered under Title IX - Students and scholars should avoid dating minors.
 The age of consent in Nebraska is 16